Here’s The New Show You Should Watch This Week

 Pro: A solid mix of comedy with anguish and depressing lows, dressed up in expensive settings, gives this a complex appeal.
 Critics are also saying this is one of Benedict Cumberbatch's finest performances.

-Con: It's yet another complicated man story where the protagonist tries to find happiness with heavy drinking.
+Con: It's yet another complicated-man story in which the protagonist tries to find happiness with heavy drinking.
 You might already be done with that trope.

 The 5-word plot: Sisters reunite after mother's death.

-Pro: A nice show that focuses on the human emotions that come from complicated relationships, rather than relying on an ambitious conceit like many other shows on this list.
-At only 6, 30-minute episodes, this is also a very easy watch.
+Pro: A nice show focusing on the human emotions that come from complicated relationships.
+At only six, 30-minute episodes, this is also a very easy watch.

 Con: It doesn't offer much that's new in terms of story-telling.
 It's also occasionally melodramatic.